-Shoes can be a make for performance output especially when you get more serious about your training.
-One of the common questions I receive from resistance training beginners on cross-training shoe articles and videos is, “Can I just use my running shoes for lifting weights?”
+Shoes can be a make or break for performance especially when you get more serious about your training.
+One of the common questions I receive from resistance training beginners on cross-training shoe articles and videos is,

-Which I then answer with, “You technically can, but it’s not ideal and your performance could be hindered when lifting with running shoes.”
+I then answer with, “You technically can, but it’s not ideal and your performance could be hindered when lifting with running shoes.”

 Can I Deadlift In Running Shoes?